Vaillant Boilers’ Problems: How to Fix the Most Common Vaillant Faults

 If this is not the issue, a Gas Engineer will be able to start their troubleshooting process by analysing:

 Out of all the Vaillant boiler faults we come across, the F75 fault code is the most common.
-It’s particularly common on the Eco Tec Plus range and the Eco Tec Pro 28.
+We see it particularly often on the Eco Tec Plus range and the Eco Tec Pro 28.

 The Vaillant service manual will list the following error in relation to the F75 fault code.